Do you want to know how to deal with isolation? I know firsthand what it feels like; I just went through it for four months prior to COVID-19.

 - God is in control; I am not.

-God used the time of isolation and fear to strip us of every idol we thought we had to have to make us happy and helped us to see what was truly important in times of crisis–family and faith.
+God showed us how to deal with isolation and fear by stripping us of every idol we thought we had to have to make us happy and helped us to see what was truly important in times of crisis–family and faith.

 Proverbs 3:5-6 says, “Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”